VanRijnLab/R-package/README.md

 # SlimStampeRData
 This R package helps you with analyzing data from the App-version of SlimStampen.

-:warning: Beware that calculation of the alpha is only guaranteed to be accurate when each user only has one session per lesson.
+:warning: Beware that in the older versions (0.1.0 and 0.0.0.9000) the calculation of the alpha is only guaranteed to be accurate when each user only has one session per lesson. :warning:
-This is true for the current (0.1.0) and previous (0.0.0.9000) version of the package and will be changed in the future. :warning:

 ## Beginner guide